 COVID-19 Information

 COVID-19 has been challenging for our community through the years and guidance is periodically updated.
-The District is committed to providing a safe experience for students and staff while adhering to local, state, and federal guidelines.
+Although the significant effects of COVID-19 are behind us, CJUHSD continues to implement strategies to reduce the spread of infections, including but not limited to, COVID-19, influenza, respiratory syncytial virus (RSV), and norovirus by adhering to applicable local, state, and federal guidelines.
 Guidance information is readily available at the California Department of Public Health and the Centers for Disease Control and Prevention websites.

-The following is intended to assist the community with information regarding COVID-19 prevention and protocols:
+The following is intended to assist the community with information regarding COVID-19 (and other respiratory viruses) prevention and protocols:

 COVID-19 TESTING

-In accordance with the requirements of California Senate Bill 1479, the Chaffey Joint Union High School District has adopted the California State Department of Public Health’s COVID-19 testing framework.
+In accordance with the requirements of California Senate Bill 1479, the CJUHSD has adopted the California State Department of Public Health’s COVID-19 testing framework.
 The most recent copy of the framework may be viewed on the California Department Public Health website.
-The District provides free at-home tests to staff and students upon request or as per Cal/OSHA regulations as applicable.
-In addition, the United States Department of Health and Human Services will mail free at-home COVID-19 test kits to your home upon request by clicking the following link: https://www.covidtests.gov/ .
+The District may provide free at-home tests to staff and students upon request.

 MITIGATION STRATEGIES

-The District continues to implement health and safety guidelines to help prevent and limit the spread of COVID-19 on our campuses and workplaces.
+The District continues to implement health and safety guidelines to help prevent and limit the spread of infections on our campuses and workplaces.
 Mitigation strategies include:

 Cleaning and Disinfecting: Custodial staff continue to implement cleaning and disinfecting procedures and are following related protocols to deep clean, sanitize and disinfect sites as needed.